TheSurajMore/materialistic-sack-1108/README.md

+# Hello 👋 Welcome to my e-commerce web app.

+# We can perform following activities on this web app.

-# Hello,
+# Functionalities.
+A] Dark/Light Mode => I am using navbar template from Chakra UI library which includes this Dark/Light Mode functionality.

 # Sections.
 A] Landing Page.
    1) NavBar.
    2) Body.
    3) Footer.

-# Functionalities.
-A] Dark/Light Mode => I am using navbar template from Chakra UI library which includes this Dark/Light Mode functionality.

 # materialistic-sack-1108.